The Best Overall Running Shoes Reviewed

-    It’s quite true that there really isn’t one specific shoe that is absolutely perfect for every type of climate and environment, but some model come close to being a great fit for most.
+It’s quite true that there really isn’t one specific shoe that is absolutely perfect for every type of climate and environment, but some models come close to being a great fit for most.
 In our list, we included brands and models that rated at the top by users in many different locations, with many different types of climate.

 It is really up to each runner to decide what type of environmental needs they need met for there own running or training.
 The traction of the best choices needed to be well regarded by users, providing a positive grip on the intended surfaces.

 For footwear that may be used in multiple weather conditions, some type of protection from the elements is ideal as well.

 How well do the shoes breathe?

 No matter where you run or what the weather is like, you usually want your footwear to breathe.
 Well ventilated running shoes are more comfortable for longer amounts of time, but can also prevent issues related to moisture and bacteria.